 Your agent can make any decisions regarding your health care, unless you explicitly limit the decisions they are able to make within your Massachusetts Health Care Proxy form (M.G.L. ch.201D §5).

-Your agent does not have the power to make decisions unrelated to your health care, such as financial decisions (for which a durable power of attorney would be more appropriate).
+Your agent does not have the power to make decisions unrelated to your health care, such as financial decisions (for which a Massachusetts general power of attorney would be more appropriate).

 When is Your Agent Able to Begin Making Decision on Your Behalf?